-Comments I made elsewhere about computer science and social networks have a connection with the work in progress on this thread, so it may gain a march to append them here.
+Comments I made elsewhere about computer science and (anti-)social networks have a connection with the work in progress on this thread, so it may steal a march to append them here.

 I have been interested for a long time now in using graphs to do logic.
 For that you need more than positive links — negative relations are more generative than positive relations.
-This is analogous to social networks where people can “unlike” or “¬like” other people, or website networks where the information at one node can contradict the information at another node.
-In my pursuits it turns out that particular species of graph-theoretic “cacti” are much more useful than the usual trees and unsigned graphs.
+The logical situation is analogous to social networks where people can “unlike” or “¬like” other people, or website networks where the information at one node may contradict the information at another node.
+In my pursuits it turns out that particular species of graph-theoretic “cacti” are much more useful than the garden variety trees and unsigned graphs.

-For what it’s worth, here is my somewhat dry exposition of “painted cacti” and their application to propositional calculus.
+For what it’s worth, here is my exposition of “painted cacti” and their application to propositional calculus.

-Painted cacti are rooted cacti with any number of symbols from a finite alphabet attached to each node.
-In the intended interpretations these symbols (“paints”) are boolean variables.
+A painted cactus is a rooted cactus with any number of symbols from a finite alphabet attached to each node.
+In their ordinary logical interpretations these symbols (“paints”) stand for boolean variables.

-Triangles are interesting in this context because they arise in logical case expressions.
-In one of the customary interpretations of the cactus graphs, a rooted triangular lobe says that the values of the two non-root nodes are logically inequivalent.
+Triangles are interesting in computational contexts because they arise in case-breakdown expressions.
+In one of the common interpretations of cactus graphs, a rooted triangular lobe says the values of the two non-root nodes are logically inequivalent.